Delayed Flight Compensation

 - If neither your departure nor destination is in EU, you are not covered.

-Check if your delayed flight is covered under EC 261/2001 in the table provided:
+Check if the delayed flight is covered by EC 261/2001 in the table provided:

-When there is a connecting flight involved and you miss your connection due to a delayed flight, you are entitled to compensation if the flights are booked in the same reservation.
-The amount of compensation is calculated based on the total distance of your booked journey and the delay in hours at your final destination.
+When there is a connecting flight involved and you miss your connection due to a delayed flight, you have the right to receive compensation if the flights are booked on the same reservation.
+The amount of compensation is calculated based on the total distance of your booked journey and the delay in hours at the final destination.

 Documents Needed to Claim Delayed Flight Compensation